Dizengoff Street bus bombing: Attack

 Muatab Mukadi, a member of Ayyash's Samaria battalion (of the Izz ad-Din al-Qassam Brigades), drove al-Souwi to one of the bus's first stops. al-Souwi chose an aisle seat on the left side of the bus, and placed the bomb (stored in a brown bag) at his feet.

 At approximately 9:00 AM, as the bus was slowing down for a stop 100 metres north of Dizengoff Square, al-Souwi detonated the bomb killing 21 Israelis and one Dutch national.
 The powerful explosion lifted the bus off its chassis and the heat melted the fiberglass bus frame.

 Limbs were projected like missiles into the seating area of nearby restaurants.

 Following the explosion, a crowd of demonstrators descended on the bomb site chanting "Death to the Arabs".
 "Police arrested scores of Arab suspects in and around the blast area, though most of them were detained to save them from the crowd's anger."

 Aftermath

-At the time of the attack, it was the deadliest in Israeli history.
-However, subsequent bombings have been even more devastating, among them the Jaffa Road bus bombings, the Passover suicide bombing, and the Shmuel Hanavi bus bombing.

-Yitzhak Rabin, then Israel's Prime Minister, who was in the United Kingdom on a state visit, immediately returned to Israel.
-Ayyash's name and pictures of the demolished bus were featured in newspapers around the world.

 Israeli police quickly identified al-Souwi as the perpetrator.
-The day after the bombing, with his identify confirmed using DNA, al-Souwi's family threw a neighborhood party celebrating his "martyrdom."
+The day after the bombing, with his identity confirmed using DNA, al-Souwi's family threw a neighborhood party celebrating his "martyrdom."
 That afternoon, the Israel Security Agency (ISA) destroyed the house, after giving the family one hour to remove their possessions.